-21 section 38A and Schedule 6A
+&lt;sup>22 section 38A and Schedule 6A

 - sets out the following penalties: - the maximum penalty for failure to report under the circumstances set out above is five years' imprisonment, and/or a fine. - the maximum penalty for the offence of actual money laundering is 14 years' imprisonment, and/or a fine. - 3.
-The definition of terrorist property, involvement with which is an offence, includes resources of a The primary source of information on proscribed organisations, proscribed organisation. including up-to-date information on aliases, is the Home Office.
-A list of organisations which have been proscribed under the Terrorism Act he found can at www.homeoffice.gov.uk/security/terrorism-and-the-law/terrorism-act/proscribedgroups?version=1. - 4.
+The definition of terrorist property, involvement with which is an offence, includes resources of a proscribed organisation.
+The primary source of information on proscribed organisations, including up-to-date information on aliases, is the Home Office.
+A list of organisations which have been proscribed under the Terrorism Act can be found at: www.homeoffice.gov.uk/security/terrorism-and-the-law/terrorism-act/proscribedgroups?version=1. - 4.
 The Anti-terrorism, Crime and Security Act 2001 gives the authorities power to seize terrorist cash, to freeze terrorist assets and to direct firms in the regulated sector to provide the authorities with specified information on customers and their (terrorism-related) activities.